dotnetcore/FlubuCore/README.md

 * Quite a lot of built in tasks (compile, running tests, managing iis, creating deploy package, publishing nuget packages, executing powershell scripts...)
 * Write your own custom c# code in script and execute it.
 * Run any external program in script.
 * Reference any .net library or c# source code file in buildscript.
-Now also available to reference nuget package.
+Now also available option to reference nuget package in build script.
 * Fluent interface and intelisense.
 * Write tests, debug your build script.
 * Use flubu tasks in any  other application.